HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 <a name="untyped"></a>
 ### Can RDMP Load UnTyped Data?
 Yes, [determining database types from untyped data (e.g. CSV)](./DataTableUpload.md) is a core feature.

+<a name="csv"></a>
+### How does RDMP deal with Csv/text files?
+RDMP supports files delimited by any character (tab separated, pipe separated, comma separated etc).
+Since [invalid formatting is a common problem with ETL of CSV files RDMP has several fault tolernace features](./CSVHandling.md).

 <a name="typetranslation"></a>
 ### How does RDMP handle / translate untyped, C# and Database Types?